Microsoft-Build-2016/CodeLabs-GameDev-3-ANGLE/Source/Ex6/README.md

 You should be able to play the game by touching the screen using your mouse.

+#### Obtaining Correct Screen Resolution ####

-4. You may have noticed that our game looks kind of fuzzy on the Windows 10 phone screen.
+1. You may have noticed that our game looks kind of fuzzy on the Windows 10 phone screen.
 This is because by default, ANGLE specifies its window size (or SwapChainPanel size) in DIPs (Device Independent Pixels).
 This is usually not a problem in desktops apps as there is generally a 1-1 scaling factor between DIPs and logical DPI.
 However, on the phone, there is almost always the need for some scaling to get the true resolution of the screen.
 In order to get the ANGLE to use the actual resolution of the screen on a Windows phone, we will need to specify a scaling factor based on the logical DPI of the device.